 Options and Order types

 On Bybit you will find the following order types:

 - Fill or Kill

-A conditional order is a flexible order type that will become either a market or a limit order if a certain price level is reached depending on manually set parameters.
+A conditional order is a flexible order type that becomes either a market or limit order when a certain price level is reached, depending on manually set parameters.

 You can apply all of those order types on 4 different options for trading with different leverage: